gyjbb/LC-Python23/README.md

 [video](https://www.bilibili.com/video/BV1KT4y1M7HJ/?spm_id_from=pageDriver&vd_source=63f26efad0d35bcbb0de794512ac21f3)\
 [leetcode](https://leetcode.com/problems/combination-sum/)\
 Compared to question 216, here the number can be repeated used, so the statIndex in recursion starts at i rather than i+1.\
-Here fo this question, we sorted the given list fo branch cutting.
+Here fo this question, we sorted the given list of branch cutting.
 ```python
 # ways 1: recursion + branch cutting
 class Solution: